 A tree removal permit shall be obtained from the Landscape Inspector prior to cutting, clearing or removing any Bald Cypress or Southern Magnolia tree six (6) inches dbh or greater.
 Unpermitted removal of a qualifying Bald Cypress or Southern Magnolia tree shall subject the property owner, the responsible contractor, or both, to the violation provisions of Section 9.2.5.16.

 Upon submission of a tree removal permit, administrative removal shall only be permitted if the Landscape Inspector determines that the tree is dead, terminally diseased, or poses an imminent hazard to public safety or property that cannot be mitigated by other less impactful means.
-Additionally, administrative approval shall be permitted where site-specific conditions require a tree to be within the proposed building footprint, without alternative building placement, making its preservation unfeasible.
+Additionally, Planning and Zoning approval shall be required where site-specific conditions require a tree to be within the proposed building footprint, without alternative building placement, making its preservation unfeasible.

 During any construction, development, or land-disturbing activity, all Protected Bald Cypress and Southern Magnolia trees shall be safeguarded pursuant to the Vegetation Protection Zone Barrier requirements of Section 9.2.5.3.